kdhiman0309/gitscripts/README.md

 ```

 ### track:
 Extracts track name from branch name.
-Assumes formats for branch: `scratch/trackname/some_name` and for track: `track/trackname`
+Assumes format for branch: `scratch/trackname/some_name` and for track: `track/trackname`
 ```
 git track
 ```